 A Short History of Seattle

-Although the region around Puget Sound has been inhabited for thousands of years, the first whites -12 adults and their 12 children- didn't arrive until 1851.
+Although people had inhabited the Puget Sound area for thousands of years, the first non Native American settlers -12 adults and their 12 children- didn't arrive until 1851.
 They settled briefly at Alki Point, in today's West Seattle, before moving to a more hospitable area a few miles away on the eastern coast of the Sound-now the Pioneer Square Historic District adjacent to downtown Seattle.
 They named their village after a friendly tyee, or chief, of two local Native American tribes.

 Among the original settlers were Arthur Denny and David S. "Doc" Maynard, soon joined by Henry Yesler who sought a site for a steam engine-powered sawmill.
 Denny and Maynard gave him a strip where their land holdings joined along the Seattle waterfront.
 Yesler reciprocated by turning the nascent city into an important lumber producer.
 Aided by animals, wood cutters slid, or "skidded" timber down a greased log road to the sawmill.
 In time, this "skid road" separated Seattle's respectable and wide-open neighborhoods.
 "Skid road" evolved into "skid row," a term that refers to the seedy part of a city.